leonardpin-br/procedural_rigging/README.md

 npm install
 ```

+The `package.json` file has many useful scripts.

 It is important to install the correct Python version (2.7.11 for Maya 2020)
-in the operating system and to create a virtual environment (py27env folder).
+in the operating system and to create a virtual environment (py27env folder)
+in the root folder of this project.

 After that, it is important to install the necessary packages (inside the virtual
 environment) using: